anquanscan/sec-tools/README.md

 [setcap-static](https://github.com/sjinks/setcap-static): A statically linked lightweight version of setcap(8) to use in `scratch` images
 [Web-Scraper](https://github.com/Encryptor-Sec/Web-Scraper): Web Scraper is a melange of Web tools for web hacking, reconnaissance, bug bounty so on.
 This tool consists of 20 most used web tools for security assessment
 [WebHackersWeapons](https://github.com/hahwul/WebHackersWeapons): ⚔️ Web Hacker's Weapons / A collection of cool tools used by Web hackers.
 Happy hacking , Happy bug-hunting
 [ir-rescue](https://github.com/diogo-fernan/ir-rescue): A Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.
+[opal](https://github.com/EOP-OMB/opal): OSCAL Policy Administration Library (OPAL) provides a simple web application for managing System Security Plans.
+The data modle is based on the OSCAL standard.